 1. Early Georgian Period (1714-1760)

-This era celebrated baroque style which featured intricate designs, symmetry and lacy aesthetics, incorporating motifs like ribbons and bows.
+This era celebrated baroque style which featured artistic designs, symmetry and lacy aesthetics, incorporating motifs like ribbons and bows.
 These designs were inspired by nature, including flowers, leaves and animals.
 Georgian jewelry also marked the use of foil-backed gemstones, which enhanced their shine in candlelight.
 Gemstones like diamonds (often hand cut into rose and old mine cut), pearls and colored gemstones were commonly used.

 2. Mid-Georgian Period (1760-1780)